Devon is one of the most dog friendly counties we’ve ever visited within the UK.

 If you’ve got more time to spend than just a weekend, then here are some other dog friendly things to do in Devon, which come highly recommended by us (and Kai!)

 Found within Dartmoor National Park, Becky Falls is an ancient woodland area, which covers a whopping 50 acres, and follows the natural path carved out by Becka Brook and its gushing waterfalls.
 Dogs on leads are welcome throughout the woodland walks and even within the cafe and gift shop.
+Becky Falls is about an hour’s drive from Andrewshayes Holiday Park.

 Bicton Park Botanical Gardens

 Situated just north of Budleigh Salterton, Bicton Park Gardens spans nearly 300 years of gardening history and offers acre upon acre of beautiful themed and landscaped gardens to visit.
 Dogs on short leads are welcome throughout the gardens, although it does cost £1 per dog for entry.
+The Bicton Gardens are roughly 40 minutes by car from Andrewshayes Holiday Park.

 Possibly one of my most favourite of all National Trust places, Lydford Gorge north of Tavistock, follows the twists and turns of the River Lyd past the 30-metre high Whitelady Waterfall and the turbulent Devil’s Cauldron potholes.
 Dogs on leads are welcome throughout the riverside walk.
+A drive to Lydford Gorge from Andrewshayes Holiday Park takes just over an hour.

 Although you might find it strange at first to pay to visit a village, you’ll soon forget this when you step back in history in the quaint fishing village of Clovelly.
 It’s world-famous for its cobbled, traffic-free streets, sledges pulled by donkeys, historic harbour and flower-strewn cottages that seem to just tumble down the cliff towards the sea.
 Dogs on leads are welcome throughout the village.
+Although Clovelly is a 2 hour drive from Andrewshayes Holiday Park, we think it’s well worth the day trip if you haven’t been.

 A Few Final Thoughts